gsanroma/gsanroma.github.io/_posts/2019-09-19-career-transition.md

 ### wrap-up

-I hope this is helpful advise to people in the process of transition from academia to industry (or just looking for a job).
+I hope this is helpful advise for people in the process of transition from academia to industry (or just looking for a job).
-It may take some work put all together in your CV but when it is done, new applications take _relatively_ low effort.
+It may take some time to put everything together in your CV but when it is done, new applications are _relatively_ straightforward.
 Job search can be emotionally tiring because it exposes you to rejections.
 Do not worry too much.
 Success partly depends on how skilled you are at this process, and like many other things, it gets better with practice.